 There is no death in righteousness.
 Here is how the International standard Version translates it:

 The lifestyle of righteousness does not produce, nor execute death.
 Paul says, “The last enemy that shall be destroyed is death.”
 (1 Corinthians 15:26).
-How could death be an enemy that will be destroyed if it was part of God’s righteousness?
+How can death be an enemy that will be destroyed if it is part of God’s righteousness?
 God has clearly proclaimed: